digh5000/colour-and-layout/readme.md

 8. Change my silly text for a paragraph that explains what the fonts are, and why they work for this purpose.
 Commit your changes.
 9. Go to the ```github.io``` version of your repository (if you forget the address, you can find it under the 'settings' button on your normal repository page when you're in the gh-pages branch).
 Reload the page a couple of times to clear the older version you've already looked at and to replace it with your version.
 Ta da!
 Not only have you thought carefully about typography and fonts, you've also learned how to serve a webpage from a Github repository.

-*Hint* You could use this as the basics of your submission for assessment, for your exercises.
-Build a webpage, link to your evidence, embed your images...
-For basic html [here's a really good guide to keep around](http://www.w3schools.com/html/default.asp).
+*Hint* For basic html [here's a really good guide to keep around](http://www.w3schools.com/html/default.asp).

 -----